galiprandi/smart-doc/docs/README.md

 - Keep repository documentation living and change‑driven by analyzing diffs and writing updates under `docs/` (and optionally `HISTORY.md`).

 This Commit
-- Updated positioning: living documentation, provider‑agnostic with OpenAI first‑class and adaptable to Qwen/Qwen‑Code.
+- Updated behavior: on changes to `main`, Smart Doc stages and commits docs, then opens an auto‑merge Pull Request to the target branch instead of pushing directly.
+Requires `pull-requests: write`.
-- Usage example now references `galiprandi/smart-doc@v1`.
+- Workflow example remains `galiprandi/smart-doc@v1`.
-- Action description clarified to include README, stack, architecture, and modules as target outputs.
+- Target outputs include README, stack, architecture, and modules as applicable.

 Quickstart
 - Trigger: Runs on push/PR via GitHub Actions.
 - Auth: Set `SMART_DOC_API_TOKEN` (exported as `OPENAI_API_KEY`).
 - Output: Writes docs in `docs/`.
-Pushes commits on `main`; PRs do not push.
+On `push`, creates an update branch and opens an auto‑merge PR to the target branch; on `pull_request`, generates a preview without pushing.

 Minimal workflow
 ```yaml